 SpyFu has some deep roots as an SEO tool, going all the way back to 2006.
-When I first discovered them, their main focus was delivering competitive analyses; you could plug in a competitors’ website to get an overview of the keywords they rank for, and the keywords that overlap with your site (keywords you compete for).
+When I first discovered them, their main focus was delivering competitive analyses.
+You could plug in a competitor’s website in order to get an overview of the keywords they rank for and the keywords that overlap with your site (keywords you compete for).

 Over the years they have quietly created a full-blown SEO tool that includes plenty of keyword research features.
 As you can see in the price tag, their solution is the cheapest monthly option I’ve used.
-Similar to KWFinder, you get a lot for a little.
-Their most impressive feature is the single keyword analysis that has an insane amount of useful data about the keyword, including estimated clicks (similar to Ahrefs’ CPS), PPC recommendations, SERP position history and a SERP overview including domain strength.
+Similar to KWFinder, you get a lot of benefits for a little cost.
+In my opinion, their most impressive feature is the single keyword analysis that has an insane amount of useful data about the keyword, including estimated clicks (similar to Ahrefs’ CPS), PPC recommendations, SERP position history and a SERP overview including domain strength.

 While I do appreciate the appealing price tag (particularly for SEOs and content writers looking to get their feet wet), what you save in price you give up in accuracy.
-In a study of the most accurate keyword difficulty tools, SpyFu came in last for the paid tools.
-And there is an added frustration that their database isn’t comprehensive enough, returning results for only 80% of the keywords I batch-uploaded.
+And there is an added frustration that the tool’s database isn’t comprehensive enough, returning results for only 80% of the keywords I batch-uploaded.
 I just retested with a batch upload of 93 keywords and only got 54 matches (58%).
 It’s very difficult to do keyword research when your tool doesn’t have data on your keywords.